How to Become a Hospital Administrator - Requirements & Steps

 Hospital Administrator Certifications & Licensure

 It is optional for hospital administrators to gain certification.
 However, certification demonstrates a high level of competency in the field to current or potential employers.
-Earning a certification will help professionals get hired, earn higher wages, and have more advancement opportunities.
+Certification will help professionals get hired, earn higher wages, and have more advancement opportunities.

 Hospital administrators currently have no state licensing requirements, although it is important to note that long-term care facility managers must be licensed in all fifty states.
 Aspiring hospital administrators should consult with local licensing boards in their state to ensure they have the required qualifications.